Greater affordability for Virginia's middle-income families

 *The definition of middle income is that developed by the TJ21-created Higher Education Advisory Committee – 400% of the federal poverty definition – or approximately $100,000 for a family of four.
 According to U.S. Census data, 71% of Virginia households have a combined average income of $100,000 or less.

 Lower average student debt

 Because of new financial aid, this plan lowers the average annual borrowing and four-year cumulative debt average for new Virginia undergraduates with demonstrated need as determined by the financial aid office.
-The plan lowers the maximum amount of loans included with an in-state financial aid package by 36% for families with an income between $40,000 and $60,000, and by 18% for all other families with financial need.
+In its first year, the W&M Promise lowered the maximum amount of loans included with an in-state financial aid package by 36% for families with an income between $40,000 and $60,000, and by 18% for all other families with financial need.
 Freshmen from Virginia families with a household income of less than $40,000 will continue to receive financial aid that covers 100% of their need with grants, not loans.

 Comparison of Cumulative Four-Year Debt for Students with Need

 |Income||Previous||W&M Promise||Debt Reduction|